Blake-Madden/Wisteria-Dataviz/docs/adding-shape.md

 UI Support
 =============================

-In `src/ui/dialogs/insertshapedlg.cpp`, add the shape to the `shapes` list in `PopulateShapeChoice()` so that it can be selected from the "Insert Shape" dialog:
+In `src/ui/dialogs/editors/insertshapedlg.cpp`, add the shape to the `shapes` list in `PopulateShapeChoice()` so that it can be selected from the "Insert Shape" dialog (the list is alphabetical by label, so insert it in the appropriate place):

 ```cpp
 { _(L"Hawaiian pizza"), Icons::IconShape::HawaiianPizza }